-Hands on manipulatives make math fun – especially if they come in the form of candy like jelly beans!
-Kids will love working on addition within 10 using this playful jelly bean addition sort… and they’ll love the tasty, sweet ending too.
+Hands on manipulatives make math fun – especially if they come in the form of candy, like jelly beans!
+Kids will love working on addition within 10 using this playful jelly bean addition game.
+(And they’ll love the tasty, sweet ending, too.)

 To kick off the game, we picked up one jelly bean card from the pile and read the equation: “1 + 2”.
 We needed to solve it and place it in the correct jar.